pmohinder/platform-docs/02_Provisioning_EclecticIQ_ER_Server/Readme.md

     In the syntax, \<IP address\> is the IP address of the system on which on to host the EclecticIQ ER server.
 This will generate the certificate for osquery (used for provisioning clients) and place the certificate in the plgx-esp folder.

-5. Modify and save the docker-compose.yaml file.
+4. Modify and save the .env file.

     1. Edit the following configuration parameters in the file.
 In the syntax, replace the values in angle brackets with required values.
     ```